On a Theorem of Lov\'asz that $\hom(\cdot, H)$ Determines the Isomorphism Type of $H$: The Vandermonde Argument

 We start with an exceedingly simple lemma, based on which all of our results will be derived.
-We will call this lemma and its corollary the \emph{Vamdermonde Argument}. \begin{lemma} Let $n \ge 0$, and $a_i, x_i \in \bbF$ for $1 \le i \le n$.
+We will call this lemma and its corollary the \emph{Vandermonde Argument}. \begin{lemma} Let $n \ge 0$, and $a_i, x_i \in \bbF$ for $1 \le i \le n$.
 Suppose